Skip navigation

 Your AC Is Over 10–15 Years Old

 Most air conditioning systems have a lifespan of 10 to 15 years, depending on maintenance and usage.
 Most furnaces also have a typical lifespan of 20-30 years, and replacing both systems together can maximize efficiency and comfort.
 If your unit is approaching or has surpassed this age, it’s likely becoming less efficient and more prone to breakdowns.
 Aging furnaces may develop issues with burners or the heat exchanger, and unusual noises such as knocking or popping can be a warning sign of these problems.
 Outdated heating systems often operate with efficiencies ranging from 56% to 70%, which can significantly impact energy costs.
+If you’re unsure whether upgrading now or repairing your current system is the better choice, comparing AC installation vs repair can help you make a more informed decision.
 Newer models are designed to be more energy efficient, environmentally friendly, and equipped with smart technology to lower energy costs.

 Frequent Repairs